 So take it from him, if you're a side or stomach sleeper, invest in a pillow meant for back sleepers, which will provide better neck support and make the transition easier.
 As for puffiness, he recommends sleeping with the head and chest slightly elevated on pillows.
 This helps to drain fluid from the face.

 If KKW's wide-awake complexion is any indication, Lancer's advice works.
 On her app, she confessed that she knows the dark circle struggle firsthand (just like us!).
 "I've always struggled with dark under-eye circles," she said.
-"As I've gotten older, I have to make sure to get enough sleep, practice a good skincare routine, stay out of the sun and stay hydrated to combat puffiness and discoloration."
+"As I've gotten older, I have to make sure to get enough sleep, practice a good skincare routine, stay out of the sun and stay hydrated to combat puffiness and discolouration."

 Lancer seconds that advice.
 He also lauds the importance of sunglasses.
 "One of the easiest things you can do to prevent the appearance of crow's feet and dark circles under your eyes is to invest in sunglasses.
 Even when you least expect it, the sun can come out from behind the clouds and cause you to squint, so having a pair of sunglasses on hand will prevent you from being exposed to the sun’s blinding rays," he says.